+HARL

 for oil by the slates and sand-Tertiary flats. magnesite and

 the town; sunk

-northward from grand and sand
+northward from grannl and sand

-out 3 miles west the appearance e, and obtained think the boro and entered tho t, and about 21⁄2 This was sunk erly and in these kr to warrant this district, as prospect for oil, ict I regard it as of Campbelltown, n, is a gas vent from which a considerable volume of gas constantly escapes.
+out 3 miles west the appearance e, and obtained think the boro and entered tho

+st, and about 21⁄2 This was sunk

+erly diamand in e for these

+kr to warrant

+h this district, as prospect for oil, ict I regard it as

+N. of Campbelltown,

+wn, is a gas vent

+11

+441

+from which a considerable volume of gas constantly escapes.
 It has been known for many years, and is marked by a shallow hole sunk by some prospector.
 When inspected, the hole was full of water, which was kept in constant agitation by the escape of gas, so that it had the appearance of boiling.
 In the summer the water dries up, according to local residents, but the flow of gas continues.
 The ground is obscured by soil and grass, but some of the spoil from the hole can be seen, and this evidently consists of Ordovician slate traversed by quartz veins.
 Within a short distance are surface outcrops of Ordovician beds striking in a northerly direction, and having a steep dip.
 A faint mineral smell similar to that at the Hepburn spring can be noticed.

+The vent is situated on a slope extending westerly from a basaltcovered ridge to the valley of a creek.